Tylastin/CarND-Extended-Kalman-Filter-Project/README.md

 This project was completed as part of the Self-Driving Car Engineer Nanodegree Program.

 ## Demo
-A video demo of the Extended Kalman Filter running in simulation is included in the "kalman_demo.mov" file.
+A video demo of the Extended Kalman Filter running in simulation can be found [here](./kalman_demo.mov).

 ![Filter Running in Simulator](sim_img.png)